stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ######  Mastodon

+"The PINE64 website is also #cloudflared.
+This means that #cloudflare terminates the secure connection, decrypts the traffic, and encrypts it again.
+That is terrible." by @[utf8equalsX](https://fosstodon.org/@utf8equalsX/102581004076074151)

 "Everyone should boycott censorship-loving @Cloudflare and any groups associated with it that they are able.
 (Dailymotion) #Cloudflare #8chan #Censorship " by @[Styx666Official](https://mstdn.foxfam.club/@Styx666Official/102570516495655146)